Uber approaches GrubHub with takeover offer: source

-(Reuters) - Uber Technologies Inc (UBER.N) is in advanced talks to buy online food delivery company GrubHub Inc (GRUB.N) in an all-stock deal, according to a person familiar with the matter.
+(Reuters) - Uber Technologies Inc is in advanced talks to buy online food delivery company GrubHub Inc in an all-stock deal, according to a person familiar with the matter.

 The two companies could reach an agreement as soon as this month, Bloomberg News reported earlier on Tuesday, citing people familiar with the matter. (bloom.bg/2LoVtoS)

-Uber said it does not comment on rumors and speculations, while GrubHub declined to comment.

-The approach comes as revenue from Uber’s restaurant food delivery business, Uber Eats, surged more than 50% to $819 million on a yearly basis in the recently reported first quarter as restrictions imposed to curb the coronavirus forced eateries to shut their dining areas.
+The approach comes as revenue from Uber Eats surged more than 50% to $819 million on a yearly basis in the recently reported first quarter as restrictions imposed to curb the coronavirus forced eateries to shut their dining areas.

-UberEats, which offers food delivery services in more than 6,000 cities worldwide, has been a drag on the company’s bottom line since its inception in 2014.
+UberEats, which offers food delivery services in more than 6,000 cities worldwide, has been a drag on the company’s bottom line since its inception in 2014 due to heavy spending on customer promotions and driver incentives.

 Uber in January sold its Indian food business to local rival Zomato and earlier this month closed Eats operations in eight countries.